szotyi/dotfiles/README.md

 ## Idea

-Mostly is from [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles), but there are lots of others.
+Mostly from [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles), but there are lots of others.
 You can find more info on [dotfiles.github.com](https://dotfiles.github.com) and [dotfiles.org](http://dotfiles.org).

 ## Installation